Meditation for March 11th

 Craft

-This takes a little acting on your part, but whenever you have to do something that you don’t want to do, or anytime someone asks you to do something that is inconvenient or slightly off putting, respond with, “I would LOVE to!” with enthusiasm and gusto.
+This takes a little acting on your part, but whenever you want to do something, or anytime someone asks you to do something inoffensive or slightly off-putting, respond with, “I would LOVE to!” with enthusiasm and gusto.

-Instead of saying you have to work tomorrow 6am till 2pm and how much that sucks and how early that is and please feel sorry for me, say, “I think I’ll go in tomorrow around sixish, probably stay till around 2 and then take the rest of the afternoon off.
+Instead of saying you’ve got to work tomorrow, 6 am till 2 pm, because that is when you are scheduled, and how much that sucks, and how early that is, say, “I think I’ll go in tomorrow around sixish, probably stay till around 2, and then take the rest of the afternoon off.
 Maybe go in this weekend too and catch up with a few things.”
 Make it sound like you make your own schedule.
-If you do make your own schedule, shut up about your job and just do it.
-Learn some discipline cry baby.
+If you do make your own schedule, shut down your job and do it.
+Learn some discipline, crybaby.

-Basically act like you’re happy about things that you don’t and you might trick yourself.
-Lying to yourself is the biggest spiritual gift you can give yourself, so positively gaslight yourself mindfully.
-Ohm.
+Basically, act like you’re happy about things that you aren’t, and you might trick yourself.
+Lying to yourself is the biggest spiritual gift you can give yourself, so be present with your mind.

 Goal

-Happiness just can’t happen all the time.
-You’re lucky if you feel it because life is terrible and you are just wasting time before cancer or a meteorite gets you.
-Enjoy the slightly less than happy making things more and work hard so that you can play hard.
+Happily, it just can’t happen all the time.
+You’re lucky if you feel it because life is terrible, and you are just wasting time before cancer or a meteorite gets you.
+Less than happy, making things more, and working hard so that you can play hard.
 Don’t just sit around grumbling that things suck all the time because you are basically saying, “Instead of enjoying this game, I’m just going to look at my phone and suck.
-I’m boring and I suck and I wish people wouldn’t notice so hopefully the bottom lip stuck out and the furrowed brows will make them not notice that.”
+I’m boring, and I suck, and I wish people wouldn’t notice, so hopefully the bottom lip stuck out, and the furrowed brows will make them not notice that.”

-Except pool and bowling.
+Except for pool and bowling.
 Those things are super dull.